davedomainx/linux-workspace/ansible-molecule.md

 systemd/services testing
 ------------------------
-Default molecule docker images do not support systemd/services testing, so have to use a systemd enabled docker container
+Default molecule docker images do not support systemd/services testing, so have to use a systemd enabled docker container (geerlingguy)

 change platform in molecule.yml:
 platforms: